 First of all, cloud technologies bring the flexibility of operations and the capacity to manage your data in multiple ways.

 Using cloud technology platform you shouldn't worry about the safety of your data since it's stored on well-protected servers and you can restore it in case something went wrong.
+However, most cloud service providers don't always cover enterprise's security needs.
+Thus, it's critical to monitor possible risks of cloud computing and ways of its managing.

 Are you building financial software?
 Discover how to make it efficient and easy to use